tapio/weep/Readme.md

 ## Dependencies

-You need C++11 capable compiler and CMake.
+You need CMake and C++11 capable compiler.
+Currently Clang works best as GCC breaks live reload of non-trivial code plugins.
+Visual Studio is untested.

 A number of third-party libraries are included in the repository and built as a part of the build process (see "third-party" subfolder).
 In addition, you need SDL 2.0.2+ and OpenGL drivers installed.

 The core repository only includes some debug assets, so you probably also want to have "weep-media" repository (cloned as a sub folder next to this readme).